 We advocate a sense of belonging and strive to develop self-esteem through; fun, respect, teamwork and equality.

 At The Hollies we welcome new parents to come and look around.
 The manager will show them around the setting and discuss different aspects of the setting including routines, session times, key person, Early Years Foundation Stage etc. We ask that new parents make an appointment to visit and that they bring photographic identification with them on the day.
 This is part of our safeguarding policy.
 We will also ask for a contact phone number so we can confirm the appointment.

-If you would like to come and have a look round please email: firstname.lastname@example.org or ring 01625 850176 and speak to Rachel or a Supervisor.
+If you would like to come and have a look round please email: email@example.com or ring 01625 850176 and speak to the administrator or manager.